 - 1 Tbsp. mustard seeds

-- 4 pint or 8 half-pint jars and lids (for hot-water processing)
+- 6 pint or 12 half-pint jars and lids

 - Preheat oven to 225°F. Bring a large pot of water to a boil.
 (Note: This step is optional and only necessary is you plan to hot-water process jars.)